-Figure 3 is intended to illustrate the right and the wrong way to apply loads to the 1060C.
-Obviously we cannot address all of he many different applications that may arise but we want to illustrate, in the most basic sense, the proper and improper ways to apply loads to these instruments for the purpose of heading off measurement problems which may be incurred by improper use.
+Figure 3 is intended to illustrate the right and the wrong way to apply loads to the 1061C.
+Obviously we cannot address the many different applications but we merely want to illustrate, in the most basic sense, the proper and improper ways to apply loads to these instruments for the purpose of heading off measurement problems which may be incurred by improper use.

-In the illustration chosen in Figure 3, the force sensor is being loaded dynamically by a hydraulic or pneumatic ram.
+In the illustrations chosen in Figure 3, the force sensor is being loaded dynamically by a hydraulic or pneumatic ram.
 It is important that the force be evenly distributed, centrally, to the force sensor and the right way would be to use a steel ball to evenly load the sensor through a special adaptor which has been designed to center the ball over the force sensor.

-Dytran offers such adaptors as a special order accessory.
+Such adaptors are offered as a special order accessory by Dytran.
 Our engineering department and our state of the art machine shop are at your disposal for the design and fabrication of such adaptors.
 Call the factory for assistance with your particular measurement problem.